jeremiah-c-leary/vhdl-style-guide/docs/whitespace_rules.rst

 |phase_2| |error| |whitespace|

-This rule checks for spaces before and after the concate (&) operator.
+This rule checks for spaces before and after the concatenate (&) operator.

 **Violation**